jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <evaluator>someco.evaluator.doclib.action.isActive</evaluator>
             </action>

 Both actions use the same evaluator.
-For the someco-web-enable action, the evaluator is negated.
-So if the evaluator returns true (i.e., the sc:isActive property is set to true) the web enable action will be hidden.
-If the evaluator returns false, the action will show itself.
+For the `someco-web-enable` action, the evaluator is negated.
+So if the evaluator returns true (i.e., the `sc:isActive` property is set to `true`) the web enable action will be hidden.
+If the evaluator returns `false`, the action will show itself.

 ### Step 3: Update the share-config-custom.xml file to show a document library indicator